crts314/EJNotes/chapter5.md

 are called higher-order functions.
 Since we have already seen that functions are regular values, there is nothing particularly remarkable about the fact that such functions exist.
 The term comes from mathematics.

-The following is a higher-order functions returning a function.
+The following is a higher-order function returning a function.

 ```javascript
 function greaterThan(n) {